Skip to main content

 Every health care provider transmitting health information in connection with a standard transaction in electronic form must obtain an NPI.
 An NPI is required by the federal Health Insurance Portability and Accountability Act (HIPAA) for electronic transactions.

-All individual health care providers (including dentists) and organizations such as clinics and group practices are eligible to obtain an NPI.
+All individual health care providers (including dentists) and organizations such as dental clinics and group practices are eligible to obtain an NPI.

 If you answer “yes” to any one of the following questions, you are considered a “covered entity” under the NPI standard and are required by federal law to obtain an NPI.

-• Do you submit claims electronically?
+• Do you submit dental insurance claims electronically?

 • Do you use a clearinghouse?